evanhe13/Hand_Gesture_Automation/README.md

 ### Part 1: Camera Stream with ESP32-CAM

-The ESP32-CAM code in the [provided complementary code](#complementary-code-for-uploading-images-to-a-web-server) allows you to set up the ESP32-CAM module to capture photos and stream them to a web server.
-The web server runs locally and provides a live video feed of the camera.
+The ESP32-CAM code in the [provided complementary code](#complementary-code-for-uploading-images-to-a-web-server) allows you to set up the ESP32-CAM module to capture video and stream it to a web server.
+The web server runs locally and provides a live feed of the camera.
 The server can be accessed through a web browser.

 ### Part 2: Hand Gesture Analysis

-This part involves capturing screenshots from an online video feed and enhancing the selected screenshot using image processing.
-It then analyzes hand landmarks in the enhanced screenshot using the MediaPipe HandPose model.
+Screenshots from the online video feed are captured and enhanced using image processing.
+Hand landmarks are detected from the enhanced screenshot using the MediaPipe HandPose model.
 Different hand gestures, such as thumbs-up, thumbs-down, high-five, and a custom "Hook 'em" gesture, are detected.
-The detected gestures trigger specific actions, such as controlling system volume, showing/hiding the desktop, and opening a web link.
+The detected gestures trigger specific computer macros, such as controlling system volume, showing/hiding the desktop, and opening specific web links.

 ## Author